What Happens When Designers Can Build, Not Just Design

 AI-assisted development tools like Cursor have changed this equation for designers.
 Not because AI is good at visual problem-solving — it isn't, and that's an important distinction.
 But because once you know what you want to build, AI can help you build it fast enough to validate the idea before committing engineering resources.

-This article walks through two examples from my work at NFTfi, a peer-to-peer NFT lending protocol, where AI-assisted prototyping allowed me to build bespoke solutions that no off-the-shelf library would have provided — and a simpler example where the value was in speed and compatibility rather than visual invention.
+This article walks through two examples from my work at NFTfi, a peer-to-peer NFT lending protocol, where AI-assisted prototyping allowed me to build and validate solutions faster than the traditional design-handoff cycle would have allowed.

 Example 2: A responsive table component — 20 minutes from idea to validated code